 gallstones, scar tissue, inflammation, or

-- Inflammation, ulcers, infection, pseudocysts, or cancer of the
+- Inflammation, ulcers, infection, or pseudocysts are seen.

-esophagus, stomach, duodenum, gallbladder, or pancreas is identified.
+esophagus, stomach, duodenum, gallbladder, or pancreas is found.

-- Pressure in the bile ducts, pancreatic ducts, or hepatic ducts is not normal.
+- Pressure in the ducts is not normal.